Radovan Karadzic: Former Bosnian Serb leader

 War crimes were also committed against Serb civilians by the Bosnian Serbs' foes in the bitter inter-ethnic war.

-Mr Karadzic was jointly indicted in 1995 along with the Bosnian Serb military leader, Ratko Mladic, for alleged war crimes they committed during the 1992-95 war.
+Mr Karadzic was jointly indicted in 1995 along with the Bosnian Serb military leader, Ratko Mladic, for war crimes they had allegedly committed during the 1992-95 war.

 He was obliged to step down as president of the SDS in 1996 as the West threatened sanctions against Republika Srpska.